BdR76/CSVLint/docs/readme.md

 ### Split on character ###

 Split on a character, split the value on the Nth occurrence of character or string.
-For example split on `/` with Nth occurrence `1` will split the orginal value `121/84` into `121` and `84`, see examples below:
+For example split on `/` with Nth occurrence `1` will split the original value `121/84` into `121` and `84`, see examples below:

 | bpvalue              | bpvalue (2) | bpvalue (3)     |